YasserMohammedK/PlayStore-Analysis/README.md

 3. Is there a relationship between the category and the number of downloads?

 4. Does the price affect the number of downloads and evaluations?
+## MVP

+To find at least four factors that increase the probability of applications success
 ## Dataset_Resource

 https://www.kaggle.com/madhav000/playstore-analysis/version/1